 From Total Hair Loss to a Mohawk...and Growing...

-December 2017 update: Here is “Rachel’s” abbreviated story as published in Experience Life magazine.
+December 2017 update: Here is “Rachel’s” abbreviated story as published in Experience Life magazine, showing her incredible progress.

 This post weaves two stories:

 - One of my absolute proudest and most rewarding experiences as a nutrition coach

 - My personal, 30-year struggle with hair loss – alopecia areata to be exact